microsoft/MicrosoftCloud/samples/acs-to-teams-meeting/README.md

 To get the solution going you'll need to run the front-end and back-end solutions.

-1. Follow the steps in the `server/typescript` readme file to get the server setup and start it.
+1. Follow the steps in the `server/typescript` [README](./server/typescript/README.md) file to get the server setup and started.
-1. Follow the steps in the `client` readme file to get the client setup and start it.
+1. Follow the steps in the `client` [README](./client/react/README.md) file to get the client setup and started.

 ## Solution